 Choosing which solution is best for you

 Process mining and process discovery help you understand your business processes.
 You are generally choosing to go through a process mining or process discovery exercise to automate processes or make them more efficient.
 Both approaches have their advantages and limitations, but the main differences are:

 - Process mining gives you complete log-based visibility into processes into what is happening within your enterprise systems such as ERP, CRM, and the like.

 - Process discovery leads to process automation using RPA.
 It records all user interactions with systems, analyzes repetitive actions, and creates RPA bots to perform those actions automatically.

 Process discovery is a natural fit for leading RPA platforms.
-And Automation Anywhere Discovery Bot, which is now available as part of the Enterprise A2019 intelligent automation platform, can help you make the most of process discovery.
+And Automation Anywhere Discovery Bot, which is now available as part of the Enterprise A2019, can help you make the most of process discovery.
 Discovery Bot helps accelerate and scale automation across the organization by recording user activities, discovering business processes, identifying automation opportunities with the highest business impact, and generating bots to automate them.